 The John W. Graham Library offers a number of services to University of Toronto community members including research consultations, faculty research and course support, instruction in research and information-seeking strategies, group study spaces and computer workstations.
 Click on the menu items on your right to learn more about borrowing services, technology support, and resources for students, faculty and alumni.

-The Graham Library InfoExpress Service for Trinity and Wycliffe College faculty and graduate students is continuing in a limited capacity.
+The Graham Library InfoExpress Service for Trinity and Wycliffe College faculty and TST Trinity Divinity and Wycliffe graduate students is available!
 If an item is available in a digital format, delivery is possible within 24-hours.
 Please see below for access to items in the library’s print collection.
 For more information or to make a request for an item, please contact email@example.com.